wusung/LunarSocket/doc/protocol.md

 ## KeepAlive - `64`

-Packet used to keep alive the connection
+Packet used to keep the connection alive
 Packet containing all your mods and their state (whether they are enabled or not)

+Note: _The packet is sent every 30 seconds by the client_

 ```js
 {